Conditional Logic Intro

 The fancy, technical term for this idea is "the contrapositive."
 What we've done in the diagram above is negated the necessary condition, negated the sufficient condition, and reversed their order.

 A much easier way to think about it though is just that we don't have the necessary condition.
-And clouds are the necessary condition because they're needed for rain.
+Clouds are the necessary condition because they're needed for rain.
 And if we don't have what we need for rain, then it follows that it won't rain.

 Chaining Conditionals